runnily/CSC3221-Project-2/submission/README.txt

         the sphere and the cube.
 Including another variable to work out the distance between the z coordinate and the center.

-These 3D extentions for dectecting collision has already been consider and implemmented.
+These 3D extentions for dectecting collision has already been considered and implemmented.
 This is shown within the collide.cpp file.

-With the 3D extentions implemented, the circle and square class, can both act as a 2D circle or square, or with as a 3D sphere or cube.
+With the 3D extentions implemented, the circle and square class, can both act as a 2D circle or square, or as a 3D sphere or cube.

 (3) THE GAME WITH 3D SHAPES
-    The game class works with only 2D shapes, however this can be easily adapted, by adding a z coordinate to the dimentions we want our shapes to be within in.
+    The game class works with only 2D shapes, however this can be easily adapted, by adding a z coordinate to the dimentions we want our shapes to be within